 Outstanding debt will be monitored, on an ongoing basis, for potential savings via refunding opportunities.
-Refunding, either on a tax-exempt or taxable basis, will be considered if and when there is a net present value economic benefit of 3% resulting from the refunding or refundings may be non economic and may be undertaken to achieve other project objectives such as, changes in covenants, call provisions, operational flexibility, tax status, issuer, or the debt service profile.
+Refunding, either on a tax-exempt or taxable basis, will be considered if and when there is a net present value economic benefit of 3% resulting from the refunding or refundings may be non-economic and may be undertaken to achieve other project objectives such as, changes in covenants, call provisions, operational flexibility, tax status, or the debt service profile.
+An analysis will be prepared discussing the economic merits of the refunding and presented to the Board.